Psy-Fer/bedpull/docs/src/library.md

 ## Example 3: PAF-based extraction

-`get_paf_reads` is the high-level entry point — it drives the CIGAR walk, the FASTA extraction, and the minus-strand reverse-complement for you.
-It takes an already-open PAF reader and an already-open indexed FASTA reader so you can call it once per region (or even across many regions) without reopening either file each time — reopening per record is the single biggest cost in PAF-mode extraction once you're processing more than a handful of alignments.
+`get_paf_reads` is the high-level entry point: it drives the CIGAR walk, the FASTA extraction, and the minus-strand reverse-complement for you.
+It takes an already-open PAF reader and an already-open indexed FASTA reader so you can call it once per region (or even across many regions) without reopening either file each time.
+Reopening per record is the single biggest cost in PAF-mode extraction once you're processing more than a handful of alignments.

 ```rust